 Well-managed nutrient recycling promotes self-sufficiency in our food systems and lessens its environmental impact.
-The nutrients contained in sewage sludge have the potential to become a sustainable source of agricultural fertilizer.
-Still, along with nutrients, sludge also contains pollutants harmful to agriculture, plants, and humans, including the residues of pharmaceutical products.
-Utilization of the nutrients in sewage sludge has been made difficult by the need to remove these pollutants.
+The phosphorus retained in sewage sludge have the potential to become a sustainable source of agricultural fertilizer.
+Still, along with nutrients and organic matter, sludge also contains pollutants harmful to the environment, plants, and organisms, including the residues of pharmaceuticals.
+Safe utilization of the sewage sludge based nutrients requires more information on the occurrence of these potentially harmful substances and their removal.

-There are many steps and stakeholders between sludge extraction and its use in agriculture: the value chain of sludge nutrients, understood as a socio-technical system, consists of networks of actors (collective associations, individuals, business) and institutions (regulators, processors, technical and social norms and standards), along with technological artefacts and related knowledge.
+There are many steps and stakeholders between sludge production, handling and its end use: the value chain of sludge based nutrients, understood as a socio-technical system, consists of networks of actors (collective associations, individuals, business) and institutions (regulators, processors, technical and social norms and standards), along with technological artefacts and related knowledge.
 Hence reaching innovative solutions requires changes that are not only technological but also organisational, economic, institutional and socio-cultural.
 To ensure the acceptability of the end product, there is a consensus that responsibilities and regulations need to be better resolved.

 Consensus that nutrients from sludge could be better utilized if offset by safety concerns